jhu-ip/cs220-summer22/assign/hw7.md

   `-Wall -Wextra -std=c++-11 -pedantic` compiler options (and your code should not produce any warnings or errors when compiled with these options)
+* We highly recommend using the `-g` compiler option to enable debugging
 * `make cTrieTest` should build a `cTrieTest` executable from `CTrieTest.o` and `CTrie.o`
 * `make tTrieTest` should build a `tTrieTest` executable from `TTrieTest.o`